 Insurance claims after commercial trucking accidents are often rather complex.
 Instead of simply filing a claim with the at-fault driver’s insurance company, as you would in a passenger vehicle crash, victims will have to seek retribution through the trucking company’s insurer if the company is liable.
 If the company is somehow not liable (e.g. the driver wasn’t an employee at the time of the accident, etc.), victims will seek recovery through the individual driver’s private insurance company.

 Under federal law, motor carriers must maintain certain minimums of financial responsibility through insurance plans or financial securities.
 These amounts will cover victims’ damages in the event of trucking company liability.
 In addition, Arizona law makes it mandatory for all drivers (commercial truckers included) to maintain at least the minimum amount of insurance coverage at all times.
 The driver’s individual insurance plan might kick in if he/she is individually liable for the collision.

-Who to Contact in a Truck Accident Claim?
+Who Should I Contact in a Truck Accident Claim in Arizona?

 The more you learn about commercial trucking accidents, the more you’ll realize just how intricate and complex these personal injury claims can be.
 Dealing with federal motor carrier laws isn’t easy; neither is navigating the web of rules around insurance requirements.
 Help from a team of personal injury attorneys who specialize in Phoenix trucking accidents can lift the burden of litigation from your shoulders after an Arizona truck crash.

 The only way to level the playing field in a commercial truck accident claim as a crash victim is with legal representation.
-An attorney from Begam Marks & Traulsen, P.A. will be happy to represent you during truck accident insurance negotiations, as well as take your claim to trial if it comes to that.
+An experienced Phoenix personal injury attorney from Begam Marks & Traulsen, P.A. will be happy to represent you during truck accident insurance negotiations, as well as take your claim to trial if it comes to that.
 Call (602) 254-6071 or visit our website to find out how our negotiators can help you.